paulstaab/ml-platforms/README.md

 # A Comparison of Machine Learning Platforms

-Machine Learning (ML) Platforms are services which help Data Scientist and ML practitioners to build, test, deploy and/or monitor ML models.
+Machine Learning (ML) Platforms are services which help Data Scientist to build, test, deploy and/or monitor ML models.
 Companies often build, buy or rent ML Platforms because they want to

-* increase their development and deployment speed of ML models,
+* increase their deployment speed of ML models,
 * improve the productivity of their Data Scientist,
 * standardize their ML practices and
-* reduce the operational complexity of using ML models.
+* reduce the operational complexity of ML models.

-The collective understanding of what exactly ML Platforms are and what they should do is pretty new and still rapidly evolving.
+ML Platform are a relatively new concept, and our collective understanding of what exactly they are and what they should do is still evolving.
 The goal of this document is to give an overview over the current state of ML Platforms by comparing the capabilities of different platforms.
 It is written for ML practitioners and assumes that readers are familiar with ML terminology.
-If you are new to the topic, I highly recommend to read the [TWIML Machine Learning Platforms Report][TWIML Report] first as an introduction.
+If you are new to the topic, I highly recommend to read the [TWIML Machine Learning Platforms Report][TWIML Report] as introduction.

 ## Capabilities and Components of ML Platforms